rikard-helgegren/Face_Detaction_AI/README.md

 1. Create an IDE project (Intellij IDEA, Eclipse, etc.) in the __parent__ folder of project root, that is, outside of source control (git).
 2. Add the repository folder (by default called `code`) to your project if it was not visible automatically.
+3. Add libraries in `code/libs` to your project libraries.
+(In Intellij File -> Project structure -> libraries -> plus symbol -> select all jars and the zip file containing javadoc)
-3. Mark `code/src` as the code source folder.
+4. Mark `code/src` as the code source folder.
 (In Intellij, right click -> mark as.. -> source folder)
-4. Mark `code/res` as resources folder, `code/test` as test source, `code/test-res` as test resources.
+5. Mark `code/res` as resources folder, `code/test` as test source, `code/test-res` as test resources.
-5. Try running a main file to create a run configuration.
+6. Try running a main file to create a run configuration.
 It will fail to find any files to run on.
 Now edit your run configuration and set the __working directory__ to point to the project root directory (`code`).

 ## Current Usage